BUDAPEST INFO AND FAQ

-The 48 and 72 hour ones could be worth it if you are planning on going to Lukács baths, doing 2 sightseeing tours (Buda and Pest), going to a museum and using public transport more or using their discounts for different types of sightseeings or another thermal bath.
+The 48 and 72 hour ones could be worth it if you are planning on going to Lukács baths, doing 2 sightseeing tours (Buda and Pest), going to a museum and using public transport more or using their discounts for different types of sightseeing or another thermal bath.
 It depends on what you’d like to do during your time here.

 Does Uber work in Budapest?

 Sadly not anymore.
-You can try the taxify app instead.
+You can try the Bolt app instead.
 If you want to get a cab without an app, make sure to call one and not just hop in on the street.
 Avoid cabs that don’t operate under a brand name.
 All cabs are yellow.
 Brand name should be visible on top of the car.

 Which cab / taxi should I use in Budapest?